wtertinek/Linq2Acad/README.md

 **UPDATE**: Version 1.0.0 of Linq2Acad is now available on NuGet!
 There is a dedicated NuGet package for each AutoCAD version, the packages are named **Linq2Acad-20xx** ([see nuget.org](https://www.nuget.org/packages?q=linq2acad)).

 ### How to upgrade from source code to Nuget
-If you have a source code reference to Linq2Acad in your solution and want to upgrade to NuGet, please take the following steps:

 1. Remove your existing `Linq2Acad` **PROJECT** completely from your existing Visual Studio solution.
-You should see a lot of red squiggly lines.
-That's great!
+(You should see a lot of red squiggly lines.)
 2. Install the Nuget Packages.
-Voila!

 (If you add Nuget while already having a `Linq2Acad` project there, and THEN you subsequently remove the latter project - you might have a lot of problems.)